 I am extremely grateful to see more and more tennis parents and coaches reaching out to me for advice based on my playing and teaching experience.

-This time I’d like to bring to your attention the question a tennis coach was recently asking: how to run his tennis classes so that the kids/students do not have to wait in line for too long?…
+This time I’d like to bring to your attention a question a tennis coach recently asked: how to run your tennis classes so that the students do not have to wait in line for too long?…

-Waiting in line is not only boring but it is disruptive to the rest of the players especially when those who wait begin chatting and the coach’s instructions are not being heard by the other players.
+Waiting in line is not only boring but also disruptive to the rest of the players, especially when those who wait begin chatting and the coach’s instructions are not being heard by the other players.

-Following are some of my tips that I have used in my classes to keep all my students happy and getting the best of my instruction:
+The following are some tips that I have used in my classes to keep all my students happy and get the best of my instruction:

 1. A coach should never accept more than 6 players on the court (unless you are conducting a cardio tennis class where the coach feeds more and teaches less).

 2. While some players (first in line) hit the balls that the coach feeds, the others in line should shadow the first player or do some tennis related exercises (ladder, cones etc.) – make sure your students are aware of proper spacing so that no one gets hurt.

 3. A coach should line up the players (if there are more than three) in two lines and learn to double-feed (two balls in the air at the same time) so that two players (one from each line) practice their strokes at the same time.

 4. Choose games that involve as many players as possible: 2-3 points before rotating and bringing new players on the court.
 Those waiting can be put through some drills (cones, ladders, etc.) or have them act as ball boys/girls for the ones who play.

 Feel free to send me your suggestions if you have more tips in regard to keeping the class going and getting everyone involved.